SevenShepherd/SevenShepherd.github.io/_posts/2024-02-06-dispensationalism.markdown

 >
 &mdash; Michael F. Bird (Ph.D., University of Queensland).

-# 🌲 The Bible Only Speaks Of One Tree
+## 🌲 The Bible Only Speaks Of One Tree.
+Dispensationalism Speaks Of Two.

 |Theologies||
 |:-:|:-:|